Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Tyal grunted, and turned his attention to Ayma.
 “Mother.”

 “I *will* get an explanation for this, Tyal,” Ayma told him, pulling herself up to her full height.
-She wasn’t from anything resembling Stoneback’s preferred stock, however---her full height just about got her level with Tyal’s chest.
+She wasn’t from anything resembling Stoneback’s preferred stock, however - her full height just about got her level with Tyal’s chest.

 Tyal growled dangerously.
 “We *remember* our Contract, Mother, and we will fulfill it whether you cooperate or not.”

 *“Abducting* my sisters, Stoneback?
 With no explanation?”

-“These sisters need to be isolated to protect---” Fiin began.
+“These sisters need to be isolated to protect - ” Fiin began.

 He didn’t finished the sentence.
 His radio crackled alarmingly at the same time as the distinctive deep thumping of gauss rifle fire resonated through the floor under Ayma’s paws. *“Containment failure!
-The prisoners are---!”*
+The prisoners are - !”*

 There was an ear-biting electronic howl and the radio fell silent again.
 The weapons fire did not.

-Fiin and Tyal didn’t even need to speak or glance at each other---Ayma was barged aside almost as an afterthought as they leapt into action, alongside all their Brothers, who promptly moved to interpose themselves between cubs and females, and the doors that led down to the lower levels.
+Fiin and Tyal didn’t even need to speak or glance at each other - Ayma was barged aside almost as an afterthought as they leapt into action, alongside all their Brothers, who promptly moved to interpose themselves between cubs and females, and the doors that led down to the lower levels.

 “SHIELD!”
 Fiin barked, and a semicircular wall of portable defensive shieldsticks sprang up around the doors in the instant before they burst open.
 Terrified keening erupted around the hall as the imprisoned sisters pounced into the room through the large doors at the back, armed with stolen rifles and fusion blades.

-The first ones through staggered and fell as gauss fire hammered through their stolen shield harnesses and exploded through their flesh, crushing their bones and making them cough blood, but there were too many---fully a tenth of the commune had been imprisoned in the cellars, and now it seemed like all of them had gone berserk: they charged without seeming to care about their lives, and the handful of Brothers arrayed against them just couldn’t shoot enough of them before the enraged prisoners descended on them in a clawed frenzy.
+The first ones through staggered and fell as gauss fire hammered through their stolen shield harnesses and exploded through their flesh, crushing their bones and making them cough blood, but there were too many - fully a tenth of the commune had been imprisoned in the cellars, and now it seemed like all of them had gone berserk: they charged without seeming to care about their lives, and the handful of Brothers arrayed against them just couldn’t shoot enough of them before the enraged prisoners descended on them in a clawed frenzy.

 Tyal narrowly danced around a fusion spear, grabbed it behind its searing tip and wrenched it through a full circle with such force that the spear’s haft *bent* around its former wielder’s head, knocking the lifeless female to the floor.